-Our Razakus Highlander Priest deck list guide for the Kobolds and Catacombs expansion features the top list for this new archetype.
-This Highlander Priest guide includes Mulligans, Strategy, Card Replacements, and Combos/Synergies!
+Our Razakus Highlander Priest deck list guide for the Kobolds and Catacombs expansion features the very best list for this popular archetype.
+This Highlander Priest guide includes Mulligans, Strategy & Matchups, and Card Replacements!

 Introduction to Highlander Priest

 Highlander Priest is a Control/Combo deck based around the synergy between Raza the Chained and Shadowreaper Anduin.
 With Raza, Anduin’s hero power, Voidform, costs 0 mana and can easily be used several times each turn.
 Once this combo is enabled, the deck can use Prophet Velen to deal insane burst damage in one turn.

 Highlander decks have existed since the introduction of Reno Jackson, but Highlander Priest wasn’t top tier until Shadowreaper Anduin was released in the Knights of the Frozen Throne expansion.

 Update: Highlander Priest – February 2018

 Razakus Priest might be on the way out with the upcoming nerf to Raza the Chained.
 Without the ability to machine gun down enemies with 0-mana damage hero powers it will be a whole lot more difficult for this deck to exist in a fast paced meta.